arianhosseini/Conditional-Generation/README.md

 Then run the evalution script.
 This script takes in a text file with seed sentences and generated text (output of `run_generation.py`).
 It computes the Frechet Distance on InferSent embeddings of real and generated text.
-The script outputs the results, raw and aggregated, to a json file that has the same name as the input + `_result`.
+The script prints the FD score.
 ```
 python run_evaluation.py  --input-file my_input_file.txt --verbose
 ```